Former New England Patriots star Aaron Hernandez found dead in cell

-Aaron Hernandez, the former New England Patriots tight end who was serving a life sentence for a murder conviction, was found dead early Wednesday of an apparent suicide inside his prison cell, a Massachusetts correction official said.
+Aaron Hernandez, the former New England Patriots tight end who was serving a life sentence for murder, was found dead early Wednesday of an apparent suicide inside his prison cell, a Massachusetts correction official said.

-Correction officers discovered Hernandez hanged by a bed sheet attached to his single cell window at about 3:05 a.m., said state Department of Correction spokesman Christopher M. Fallon.
+Correction officers discovered Hernandez hanging by a bed sheet attached to his single cell window at about 3:05 a.m., said state Department of Correction spokesman Christopher M. Fallon.

 Hernandez, 27, had attempted to "block his door from the inside by jamming the door with various items," Fallon said in a statement.